Call Flow CDRs

 PSTN Termination error

-Call failed due to a disconnect reason from PSTN routing.
+Call failed due to a disconnect reason from PSTN forwarding.

 PSTN Termination billing error